Skip to content

 Source-available.
 No black boxes.

-Inspect the core code, review protocol details, and build with confidence.
+Inspect the platform in the open, review protocol details, and adopt Cordum with clear eyes.

 • SSO / SAML and advanced role controls